Near-optimal Sample Complexity Bounds for Robust Learning of Gaussians Mixtures via Compression Schemes: Compression schemes

 Note that $S$ and $L$ are sequences rather than sets; in particular, they can contain repetitions.
 Lastly, note that $m(\eps)$ is a \emph{lower bound} on the number of samples needed, whereas $\tau(\eps), t(\eps)$ are \emph{upper bounds} on the size of compression and the number of bits.

 To summarize, the definition asserts that with probability $2/3$, there is a (short) sequence $L$ of elements from $S$ and a (short) sequence $B$ of additional bits, from which $g$ can be approximately reconstructed.
-We say that the distribution $g$ is ``encoded'' by the message $(L,B)$.
+We emphasize that $L$ and $B$ depend on $g$.
+Intuitively, the samples in $L$ together with the bits $B$ nearly represent the distribution $g$.
+This is a notion similar to that of a sufficient statistic, but it is not equivalent, since here the representation is only approximate.
+We say that the distribution $g$ is \emph{encoded} by the message $(L,B)$.
 This compression scheme is called ``robust'' since it requires $g$ to be approximately reconstructed from a sample generated from $q$ rather than $g$ itself.
 A 0-robust compression scheme is called a (non-robust) compression scheme.